Going to the cinema

 Visit www.myvue.com from the Tuesday before each second weekend of the month to find out what film is showing that week and to book tickets.

-Tickets cost £1.99 (or £3.00 for 3D) All children under 8 need to be accompanied by an adult (over the age of 18) and all adults need to be accompanied by a child.
+Tickets cost from £2.49 for all the family.
+All children under 8 need to be accompanied by an adult (over the age of 18) and all adults need to be accompanied by a child age 12 or under.

 *except West End and Piccadilly Circus in London.

-At Odeon's Kids Club you can see a film every weekend during term time, and midweek during half term.
-Tickets are only £2.50
+At Odeon Kids you can see a film every Saturday, every Sunday and every day during the school summer holidays.
+Tickets start from only £2.50

-Visit www.odeon.co.uk every Tuesday evening to see what subtitled films will be screening over the next two weeks at your local branch*.
+Visit www.odeon.co.uk to see what subtitled films will be screening over the next two weeks at your local branch.

 Your Local Cinema.com